Zippysquid/AutoPDFBinder/README.md

 - ✅ **Automatic bookmarks for quick navigation**
 - ✅ **Consistent, professional formatting**

-Ideal for **lawyers, paralegals, and legal assistants** handling **case bundles, exhibits, and court filings**—saving hours of manual work! 🚀
+Ideal for **lawyers, paralegals, and legal assistants — saving hours of manual work! 🚀

 ---